hapticssymposium-org/hs2026/site/content/presenting/transactions-on-haptics-early-submission.md

 _**What is the submission deadline?**_

-The submission deadline is September 14, 2023 at 11:59 p.m.
-Pacific Time.
+The submission deadline is September 25, 2023 at 11:59 p.m.
+Anywhere on Earth.
 This deadline is firm.

 _**What is the maximum number of pages?**_